robriks/blockchain-developer-bootcamp-final-project/README.md

 Instead, navigate into the directory named: "truffle-test-inside-this-directory" and then run `truffle test` to execute (and grade :) ) my 46 passing tests.
 This MUST be the command used to run the Solidity test files in the truffle-test-inside-this-directory folder, because they rely on Truffle and NOT Hardhat like the rest of the project.
 I understand this is a bit unusual and inconvenient but given the time constraints for the final project due date and the fact that I have thus shown competence in building a dapp using two frameworks, both Truffle and Hardhat.

 Why use both Truffle and Hardhat?
 Since there was more recent documentation available, I decided to use Hardhat to develop my front-end after originally having written my contracts and tests using Truffle.
 I originally chose to use Truffle to write Solidity tests because I wanted to really delve into Solidity as a language to become fluent in it as fast as possible.
 After having migrated to Hardhat, and halfway through working on my front-end, I belatedly realized that Hardhat does not support Solidity tests.
 Since Hardhat does not support tests written in Solidity, this project instead includes a nested truffle project to run the Solidity tests from.

-### Interacting with the dApp
-First, in the root directory, ensure that configurations are properly set by populating the .secret file and the .env file (which are both protected by .gitignore).
-Do this by pasting the private key to your Rinkeby testnet account into the .secret file and by pasting your Infura Rinkeby API key into the .env file.
-To use multiple accounts with individual private keys, create a new file with its respective privateKey const declaration in the hardhat.config.js file, similar to the original .secret file.
-If you fork this repo, be sure to add any additional .secret2/3/4 etc files to .gitignore before pushing to GitHub.

-##### When trying out the dApp:
-Because this dApp is a marketplace, my implementation of the smart contract restricts behaviors to two separate classes of users: buyers and sellers, assigned on a per-instrument basis at time of listing and at purchase.
-Therefore, to properly interact with the dApp, you MUST use two MetaMask accounts to simulate both a seller and a buyer.
-The front-end also differentiates between these two classes by reading your MetaMask address and only displaying active purchases and sales that are relevant to you for actions like shipping or claiming depending on whether you have listed, paid for, sold, or shipped an instrument.
-Keep track of which address is a buyer/seller as you cycle between the front-end components and at what stage (minted, listed, paidfor, sold, shipped, delivered) the transaction is at, so you can fully appreciate the marketplace's functionality!

 ##### For your security:
 If you choose to use your own endpoints or private keys, be sure to only add Infura account details, MetaMask mnemonics, any private keys, etc., to the .env and .secret files, which will be injected into the Horn Marketplace dApp through Infura/MetaMask privately and securely.
 This file is protected by a .gitignore in the project locally so that your private keys are NEVER uploaded to the blockchain or to GitHub by git tracking.